Skip to main content

 1

-Rinse shrimp under cold water and pat dry with paper towels.
-Open package of chicken and drain off any excess liquid.
+Rinse shrimp* under cold water and pat dry with paper towels or open package of chicken* and drain off any excess liquid.
 Heat a drizzle of oil in a large pan over medium-high heat.
 Add shrimp or chicken; season with salt and pepper.
-Cook, stirring occasionally, until cooked through, 3-4 minutes for shrimp or 4-6 minutes for chicken.
+Cook, stirring occasionally, until cooked through, 4-6 minutes.
 Turn off heat; transfer to a plate.
 Wipe out pan.

 Cook Veggies